jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 People can sense whether you're just [just dicking around](](https://jakobgreenfeld.com/way-of-man-deida)) or genuinly care about what you do.

-So what productivity boils down to is taking care of your body and finding a mission you can fully get behind.
+So in summary, productivity is first and foremost a matter of taking care of your body and finding a mission you can fully get behind.

 How to do that?